-Documentary classrooms at TCC are equipped with a DVD player, VCR player, monitor, and screen.
+Documentary classrooms at TCC are equipped with a computer with a DVD drive, monitor, and screen.
 Students must have their documentaries on either a DVD with a finalized DVD format or on a USB in a common video format.
 Students should test their documentary on multiple devices to insure compatibility before coming to the state contest.
 Florida History Day cannot guarantee compatibility between software used to create DVDs and software available on TCC equipment.
 Documentary rooms will be open by 8:30 a.m. on Monday if students wish to test the equipment.
-Optionally, students may show their documentary on a personal computer or bring a computer and LCD projector on a rolling cart.
+Optionally, students may show their documentary on a personal computer.

 At least one member of a group entry and the creator of any individual entry must be present to meet with the judges.
 A student who has not been part of an entry's research and development may not be substituted at the last minute for an individual who is unable to attend.

 Entries in the performance and documentary categories that advance to runoffs will be announced in the Student Union at approximately 2:00 p.m.
 Presentations will begin at approximately 2:30 p.m.
 Runoffs in the exhibit, website, and historical paper categories will not be posted.
 Judges do not interview students again during the runoff phase in any category.

 Please contact the Florida History Day Coordinator one week before the state contest if a participant will require special assistance or access: 850.245.6326 or email@example.com.